akka/akka/akka-docs/scala/io.rst

 If after reading in a path segment the next input does not start with a path, we reverse the accumulated segments and return it (dropping the last segment if it is blank).

+Following the path we read in the query (if it exists):

 .. includecode:: code/akka/docs/io/HTTPServer.scala
    :include: read-query

+It is much simpler then reading the path since we aren't doing any parsing of the query since there is no standard format of the query string.

+Both the path and query used the ``readUriPart`` ``Iteratee``, which is next:

 .. includecode:: code/akka/docs/io/HTTPServer.scala
    :include: read-uri-part

+Here we have several ``Set``\s that contain valid characters pulled from the URI spec.
+The ``readUriPart`` method takes a ``Set`` of valid characters (already mapped to ``Byte``\s) and will continue to match characters until it reaches on that is not part of the ``Set``.
+If it is a percent encoded character then that is handled as a valid character and processing continues, or else we are done collecting this part of the URI.

+Headers are next:

 .. includecode:: code/akka/docs/io/HTTPServer.scala
    :include: read-headers

+And if applicable, we read in the message body:

 .. includecode:: code/akka/docs/io/HTTPServer.scala
    :include: read-body

+Finally we get to the actual ``Actor``:

+.. includecode:: code/akka/docs/io/HTTPServer.scala
+   :include: actor

+And it's companion object:

+.. includecode:: code/akka/docs/io/HTTPServer.scala
+   :include: actor-companion

+A ``main`` method to start everything up:

+.. includecode:: code/akka/docs/io/HTTPServer.scala
+   :include: main